On the limits of agency in agent-based models: Background

 \subsection{Agency in Agent-based Models}

-In conventional ABMs, the agents update rule $f$ (\autoref{eq:agent_update}) is motivated by heuristics derived from observational data or grounded in theory.
-For instance, in an epidemiological model, $f$ corresponds to a discretization of the compartmental SIR equations.
-These agent update rules may not explicitly differentiate between components that depend on agent behaviour and those that depend on the environmental dynamics.
+Conventional ABMs typically use heuristic agents update rules $f$ (\autoref{eq:agent_update}) derived from observational data or grounded in theory.
+However, these rules may not explicitly differentiate between components that depend on agent behaviour and those that depend on the environmental dynamics.
 An illustrative example of this is the dependence of the probability of infection on the basic reproduction number $R_0$. $R_0$ corresponds to the expected number of cases directly generated by one infected individual.
 This parameter definition, however, does not allow to distinguish whether a high number of cases is driven by the agent's behaviour (i.e., they interact more), or an increase in the infectivity of the virus (i.e., each contact is more infectious).

-Using LLMs as agents, can help decouple dynamics of agent behavior from environmental dynamics.
-This corresponds to modifying \autoref{eq:agent_update} to have the form
+Recent advances in Large Language Models (LLMs) have opened new possibilities for creating more realistic and adaptive agent behaviors in ABMs.
+Integrating LLMs into ABMs can help decouple agent behavior dynamics from environmental dynamics.
+This modification to the agent update rule (\autoref{eq:agent_update}) is expressed as:

 where $ \ell(\cdot | \bm s_i(t), e(t), \bm \theta)$ is the LLM output.
-For instance, when modeling the infection probability of an agent, we may use an LLM to parameterize behaviour relating to the compliance to a mask-wearing policy.
-In order to interpret the LLM output as an action within the ABM environment, we instruct the ABM to return yes / no answers to our prompts.
+For example, when modeling the infection probability of an agent, an LLM could parameterize behaviour related mask-wearing compliance.
+To interpret the LLM output as an action within the ABM environment, we instruct the ABM to return yes / no answers to our prompts.
 In other words, given an action $\alpha$ (i.e., will the agent isolate at home?) with unknown probability $p$, we use the LLM as a proxy,